|

 Earthquake were the “unlucky”, according to the author of this

+particular piece of reporting in the Time Magazine!
 Under a headline “World's Biggest Banking Disasters”, the Evening

 Standard of 24th January 2008 reported that France's second biggest